 Menus available when no documents are open

-OpenOffice and LibreOffice have only a very minimal set of menu items available if no documents were open.
+OpenOffice has only a very minimal set of menu items available if no documents were open.
 But in NeoOffice, menus are available even when no documents are open.
 This feature allows users to access some of the frequently used menus such as the Recent Documents and NeoOffice Help menu items that previously were not accessible unless you opened a document first.

 Import images from scanners and cameras

 A menu - Tools :: Add-ons :: Paste Image from Camera or Scanner - has been added.
 Selecting this menu allows you to directly import images into NeoOffice from any device (such as digital cameras or scanners) that Apple's Image Capture application supports.
 If you have any devices attached to your machine that Image Capture recognizes, selecting this menu will display the Mac OS X Image Capture dialog.
 Using this dialog, you can import an image from any of the recognized devices into your current document.
 In addition, the imported image will also be copied to the system clipboard so that you can paste additional copies of the imported image in NeoOffice or any other application.

 In most Mac OS X applications, whenever a previously saved document is opened, a small icon will appear in the window's titlebar.
 Command-clicking on this icon will display a popup menu that lists the file name and the folders that the file is in.
 Clicking on any of these items will open the Finder.